laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ### Query 3 — recurrent region detection

 Genomic positions are binned into 1 kbp windows.
 Bins containing CNVs from two or more distinct samples are identified as recurrent regions.
-All five engines produced 1,903 recurrent regions.
+All five engines produced identical recurrant regions.

 ::::::{tab-set}
 :::::{tab-item} PyArrow